maxafanasiev/test_actions/README.md

-# Preventable Deaths Scraper and Analysis
+# Preventable Deaths Tracker Web Scraper and Analysis

 [![CodeQL](https://github.com/Mr-Helpful/preventable-deaths-scraper/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/Mr-Helpful/preventable-deaths-scraper/actions/workflows/github-code-scanning/codeql)
 [![Fetch Reports](https://github.com/Mr-Helpful/preventable-deaths-scraper/actions/workflows/fetch.yml/badge.svg)](https://github.com/Mr-Helpful/preventable-deaths-scraper/actions/workflows/fetch.yml)

 ## Introduction

-This repository represents a rewrite of the [Preventable Deaths Scraper](https://github.com/georgiarichards/georgiarichards.github.io) in javascript.
-This rewrite focuses on the explainability of the scraper (all code is documented), the speed of the scraper (we use async code to scrape whilst fetching) and the ability to run the scraper on a server (using node.js).
+This repository represents a rewrite of the [Preventable Deaths Scraper](https://github.com/georgiarichards/georgiarichards.github.io) in JavaScript, initially conducted by Summer Intern and Oxford Computer Scientist, [Alex Colby](https://github.com/Mr-Helpful/preventable-deaths-scraper).
+This rewrite focuses on the explainability of the scraper (all code is documented), the speed of the scraper (we use async code to scrape whilst fetching), the ability to run the scraper on a server (using node.js) and automate its processing.

 We also provide a custom [wordpress gutenberg plugin](https://developer.wordpress.org/block-editor/how-to-guides/platform/) to be used alongside the scraped data.
-This takes the form of a custom block that renders a Heatmap over coroner areas, as defined on the [coroner’s society](https://www.coronersociety.org.uk/coroners//?search_keyword=&search_area=&send=1&admin=search).
+This takes the form of a custom block that renders a Heatmap over coroner areas, as defined by the [coroner’s society](https://www.coronersociety.org.uk/coroners//?search_keyword=&search_area=&send=1&admin=search).

 ## Installation and Usage